toki0179/tokibot-public/README.md

 # TokiBot

-toki bot is still work in work in progress.
+toki bot is still work in work in progress and has many bugs!

 # ToDo